 Apple cider vinegar is a popular home remedy for coughs that’s usually administered by gargling.
 To do so, just dilute some vinegar with fresh water.
 If you’re brave (or if you like the taste) you can also take a teaspoon or two each day.
 To learn more about apple cider vinegar, read our article about its hidden benefits.

 Some say chicken stock helps liquefy mucus and that it has anti-inflammatory properties.
 If you want to try this remedy, go for homemade broth made from chicken bones and fresh vegetable scraps.
-Store-bought stock is heavily processed and often contains large amounts of added sugar, salt, and other ingredients meant to artificially enhance flavor.
+Store-bought stock is heavily processed and often contains large amounts of added sugar, salt, and other ingredients meant to artificially enhance flavour.

 Many herbs are known to have beneficial properties, including thyme, another well-known natural remedy for sore throats.
 Make an infusion with fresh or dried thyme.
 Adding a little dried anise will make for an even tastier beverage.
 Marshmallow root and slippery elm are also said to have medicinal properties.
 They are available as herbal teas in most natural food stores.